cacheflowe/haxademic/README.md

 * __[AppSettings](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/app/config/AppSettings.java)__ - Static constants to help set app properties and initialize special objects in `PAppletHax`.
 Used in tandem with `P5Properties`.

 * __[P5Properties](https://github.com/cacheflowe/haxademic/blob/master/src/com/haxademic/core/app/config/P5Properties.java)__ - Loads properties from `data/properties/run.properties` (or an alternate specified .properties file), using the same string constants in `AppSettings`.
-All of these properties can be overridden in PAppletHax in the automatically-called `overridePropsFile()` function on app initialization.
+All of these properties can be overridden in PAppletHax in the automatically-called `config()` function on app initialization.

 ### Data